 Remember that hurting people hurt people, and they are easily hurt by others.
-Be quick to forgive, realizing that love melts pain (Proverbs 25:21,22.
-Romans 12:19-21).
+Be quick to forgive, realizing that love melts pain.

 Forgiveness frees me from bitterness and overcomes the hurts others have caused.
-However, forgiveness does not absolve from sin.
+However, forgiveness does not absolve sin.
 Forgiveness does not have anything to do with future trust.
 Consequently, the offer of forgiveness does not mean that trust has been restored.
 In most cases, trust has to be re-earned.
 Consequently, a forgiven person may still be an untrustworthy person.
 Reconciliation is a process of healing between the offender and the offended.
-Reconciliation demands that the offender recognize their offense, understand the pain it caused, offer restitution and assurance that the offending pattern will change.
-Reconciliation is not always possible; however, we can and must still forgive (Ephesians 4:32).
+Reconciliation demands that the offender recognizes their offense, understands the pain it caused, offers restitution, and assurance that the offending pattern will change.
+Reconciliation is not always possible; however, we can and must still forgive.

 Not forgiving is like swallowing rat poison and waiting for the rat to die – Anne Lamott

-Nevertheless, if we see a fellow Christian commit any other sin than unforgiveness or someone sins against us then we must intercede for God to give them an opportunity to repent (1 John 5:16.
-Colossians 3:12-14.
-1 Peter 4:8.
-James 5:19,20).
+Nevertheless, if we see a fellow Christian commit any other sin than unforgiveness or someone sins against us then we must intercede for God to give them an opportunity to repent.

-Lastly, we need to follow the example of our Lord Jesus, who, after being mistreated and while dying on the cross (1), made asking forgiveness for those crucifying Him a priority (Luke 23:33,34).
+Lastly, we need to follow the example of our Lord Jesus, who, after being mistreated and while dying on the cross (1), made asking forgiveness for those crucifying Him a priority.